wiber/silver-bullet/README.md

 - [x] Fast Prototyping
   - [x] write all code in one language.
   - [x] tidy modules independant from meteor.
-  - [ ] one-liner to clone, run and open in vim
+  - [ ] one-liner to clone, instal dependencies and run
 - [ ] Code, UI and Styles in Coffeescript.
   - [x] material-ui
   - [x] react-kup because otherwise this is not that.